prasannavl/prasannavl.com/content/published/2016/11/india-surviving-the-currency-demonetization.md

 Wait.
 What?
 Aren't they the precious ones? **Yes.
 So, stop protecting, hiding, and locking them up to be uselessly sitting in your secret stash.** If you're a part of the middle class, and you the do the above correctly, you don't need a lot of this.
 Set aside some for an emergency, and spend the rest.
 And by giving away, I don't mean some dramatic gesture - **Start small.
 Most Indian households have a maid or two working part-time.
 That's a good start.
 Advance some of their salaries.
 If you live in an apartment, you also have a few security guards - give them some, or atleast offer to exchange.** If you run a business, you know you can do more.
 Enough people do this, the lesser rush on the ATMs - eases the transition.
 Puts more valid currency in the streets.

-<blockquote class="green">**It's unfortunate most Indians are either so self-centered, or underestimate themselves that they think they don't have an impact on the society.
+<blockquote class="green">**It's unfortunate that a lot Indians are either so self-centered, or underestimate themselves that they think they don't have an impact on the society.
 They do.
 Small numbers add up.**</blockquote>

 ## Is this all worth it?